virtualelephant/ebpf-hackathon-2025/README.md

 **Automation plane:**
 - ArgoCD in the prod cluster deploys to dev & stage over tightly scoped access to :6443.
 - Ansible is the only SSH/API actor permitted into dev/stage segments.

+## Why This Matters
+This delivers a **repeatable, audit-ready blueprint** for brownfield enterprises: Kubernetes-native security and observability, without abandoning NSX-T. It aligns platform, network, and security teams around a clear split of responsibilities: **NSX-T for north-south**; **Cilium for east-west/app-aware**.